Eric Gale, Pastor 317.773.2383 Ext. 2 email@example.com

 The first service Cheryl played the organ at First Presbyterian Church was Aug.
 23, 2009.
 Prior to that, she was the organist at the church in which she grew up, Christian Park Reformed Church, for 24 years.
 At FPC, she enjoys working with the Chancel Choir and Children's Choir.
 Music touches people in so many ways, she says, and she has been blessed to be able to participate in so many worship services over the years.
 Cheryl and her husband, Rick, have three young-adult daughters — Shelby, Amanda and Kendall.

 Robin joined FPC in October 1999.
 Since that time, she has been a Deacon, involved in Presbyterian Women and a member of several committees.
 In September 2006, she became the Business Manager for the Church.
 Robin handles the business finance of the church, assists with the budget planning and related projects.
 Outside of the church, she works for attorneys in Westfield and Noblesville.
-She has five children and one grandchild and is married to Jason Story, who is also a member of FPC.
+She has five children and five grand children and is married to Jason Story, who is also a member of FPC.

 Janie Emerson, Administrative Assistant 317.773.2383 firstname.lastname@example.org